khanhnguyen21006/wikipedia_captioning/README.md

 The structure of this repo is as follows:

-1. Requirements
+1. Environment setup
 2. Data pre-processing
 3. How to train/evaluate models

 ## Set-up environment
-This code works well in our environment with CUDA 11.4 and A40 NVIDIA GPU First, install all the dependencies from environment.yml:
+This code works in our environment with CUDA 11.4 and NVIDIA A40 GPUs First, to install all the dependencies from environment.yml:

 ```bash
 conda env create -f environment.yml